anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Can miles truly separate you from friends...
-If you want to be with someone you love, aren't you already there?
+Quote: The only true wisdom is in knowing you know nothing.

-By: Richard Bach
+By: Isocrates